justin-calleja/Gut-wiki/Doubles.md

 The `double` method works similarly to `load`.
 It will return a loaded class or scene that has empty implementations for all the methods defined in the script you pass it.
 It will also include empty implementations for any methods in user-defined super classes.
 It does not include implementations for any of the Godot Built-in super classes such as `Node2D` or `WindowDialog` (unless you have overloaded them in your script or in one of the user-defined super classes your script inherits from).
+Actually, you can if you use the FULL Doubling strategy described at the bottom of this page.

 All methods in a doubled object will return `null`.
 You can change this behavior using [Stubbing](https://github.com/bitwes/Gut/wiki/Stubbing).
+You can change methods to return specific values or even to call the original logic.

 You can double Scripts, Inner Classes, and Packed Scenes.
 Once you have a double, you can then call `new` or `instance` on it to create instances of a doubled object.

 Anything you `double` __must__ have an `_init` method that either takes 0 parameters or has defaults for all parameters.
 Under the covers Gut will create an instance of the object you pass and then use Godot methods to get all the information about the object that Gut needs to create the double.

-The `double` method is pretty smart about what you pass it.
-You can give it a `string` of a path to what you want to double or you can give it an already loaded class.
-I added this little syntax sugar because I thought you would like it.
+You can also create a [Partial Double](https://github.com/bitwes/Gut/wiki/PartialDouble) which will act exactly like its source object but you can spy and stub any method.
+It's like the inverse of a double.

 ### Doubling a Script
 To double a script just give it a path or an already loaded script.